 - Benefit from our location within a department with a strong international focus, and our exciting opportunities for work placement and studying abroad.

-Your degree consists of three parts, corresponding to the three years of the full-time degree programme.
+This BSc Politics degree consists of three parts, corresponding to the three years of the full-time degree programme.

 Develop your knowledge of the main issues, concepts, and theoretical perspectives in the study of politics and related sub-disciplines, such as comparative politics and political theory.